 The events of the last year have resulted in an even-greater focus on student wellbeing.
 For many schools the initial focus was on supporting the vulnerable students they knew about but over time the picture has become more nuanced.

-Introduced by the CEO of FOBISIA, John Gwyn Jones MBE, Bernard Fawcett will chair this panel discussion, starting with the big picture as Crispin Chatterton shares data from the wellbeing survey Pupil Attitudes to Self and School (PASS) taken by thousands of students globally.
-We will also also be joined by Michael Browning and Trish Henderson of Garden International School, Kuala Lumpur who will discuss the key challenges they have faced over the last 15 months and how they are addressing the evolving needs of their students now.
+Introduced by the CEO of FOBISIA, John Gwyn Jones MBE, Bernard Fawcett chaired this panel discussion, starting with the big picture as Crispin Chatterton shares data from the wellbeing survey Pupil Attitudes to Self and School (PASS) taken by thousands of students globally.
+Michael Browning and Trish Henderson of Garden International School, Kuala Lumpur discuss the key challenges they have faced over the last 15 months and how they are addressing the evolving needs of their students now.

 - Bernard Fawcett, International School Consultant, GL Education